rhlt/env/README.md

 Lines with invalid data will be ignored
-VAR15="Quoted value" this will be ignored VAR16='Leading quote is parsed and value is stored even if the final quote is missing # this is not a comment
+VAR15="Quoted value" this will be ignored
+VAR16='Value is stored even if the final quote is missing # this is not a comment
 ```

 Syntax errors are handled as gracefully as possible.
 Note that all variables need to be a single line.
 Newlines must be entered as `\n` (or `\r\n` if desired) between "double quotes".
 The file encoding must be ASCII-compatible (such as UTF-8).